 First-degree homicide is the most severe of any murder charge.
 Due to this, those convicted of first-degree homicide generally receive the harshest penalties of any other crime.
 Sentencing varies from state to state but ultimately relies on the facts of the case and the ability of your defense lawyer.
 In Arizona, a murder conviction often brings several years imprisonment and hefty fines.
 It can also result in the death penalty.

 Because of the severe consequences of first-degree homicide, it is important to obtain the services of an experienced criminal defense lawyer.
 Having strong representation from a Phoenix homicide defense attorney like Belén Olmedo Guerra can be the difference between life and death, literally.
-If you’re facing charges for homicide or any other crime that resulted in the death of another individual, reach out to Belén today.
+If you’re facing charges for homicide in Arizona or any other crime that resulted in the death of another individual, reach out to Belén today.

 What is first degree homicide?

 Homicide, sometimes interchangeable with murder in Arizona, is the illegal act of taking another person’s life without proper justification.
 This also applies to the life of a fetus with the intention to harm or kill.
 In the state of Arizona, there are a few different types of charges a person may receive for killing someone.
 In order of severity, these are:

 The charge assigned depends on the facts surrounding the case and what led to the victim’s death.
 The type of charge you receive determines what punishment you will end up with.
 For example, a manslaughter charge would result in much less of a sentence than a first-degree murder charge would.
 (See our blog: What is the Difference Between Involuntary Manslaughter and Negligent Homicide in Phoenix, AZ?)